nikhil27gargeya/nikhil27gargeya.github.io/gcp.md

 **VertexAI** is an AI platform used to build/deploy/scale ML models on Google Cloud
 Terms:
-AutoML: model training w/o code/data splits (for image data in the example of identifying neighborhoods from photos of houses, video data for classification/action recognition/object tracking in the example of sports clips, text data for entity trackng/sentiment analysis in the example of reviews, tabular data for forecasting or predicting categories of customers)
+AutoML: model training w/o code/data splits (for image data in the example of identifying neighborhoods from photos of houses, video data for classification/action recognition/object tracking in the example of sports clips, text data for entity tracking/sentiment analysis in the example of reviews, tabular data for forecasting or predicting categories of customers)
-Custom: write taining code and hyperparameter turning
+Custom: write training code and hyperparameter turning
 GenAI: Tune Google's LLM for deployment

 Workflow: